hanami/site/content/guides/rom/v5.0/getting-started/core-concepts.md

 Only exposed as a private interface to [Relations](#relations), datasets act as the middle-man between relations and datastores.

-For example, in the SQL adapter, datasets provide the <mark>join</mark> functionality where columns in other tables can be joined together via <mark>foreign_keys</mark>.
+For example, in the SQL adapter, datasets provide the `join` functionality where columns in other tables can be joined together via `foreign_keys`.
 This is a prime example of relations (thru datasets) taking advantage of what the storage engine can offer while also hiding those implementation details away from the application.